Eruthruff/docs-test/Controls/DataSource/datasource-configuring-remote-binding.md

 # Properties
 Here is a description of the transport options.

 The __parameterMap__ property of the transport object can be specified for modifying the parameters
 							that are sent to the remote endpoint.
 It is often used to encode the parameters in JSON format.
+Add text here.
 The property expects a function with a single options parameter.
 The parameter should contain key/value pairs that represent the request.
 							One or more of the following keys will be present (depending on the configuration and current request type):